 If you are here, you are thinking of leaving Godaddy and moving from Godaddy to a new hosting provider.
-So should you go ahead and move?
+So should you go ahead and move your site?

-Let me preface this article by saying that I have used Godaddy services for over 6 years.
-Through both personal projects and client work in a professional capacity.
-All of it is written from first hand experience of using their services.
+Let me preface this article by saying that although it is not my preference I have used Godaddy services for over 7 years, through both personal projects and client work in a professional capacity.
+All of it is written from first-hand experience of using their hosting services.

-Godaddy is a huge domain and web hosting service, they managed to capture an enormous portion of the online market when it was booming.
-This has made them very complacent, the reason being that most of their user base is non technical.
+Godaddy is a huge domain and web hosting service, they managed to capture an enormous portion of the online market when it was booming and then again during Covid.
+This has made them very complacent, the reason being that most of their user base is non-technical.

-Now a lot of people are left with websites that are very unresponsive, slow to load and lack the tools they need to thrive.
+Now a lot of people who put faith in their services are left with websites that are very unresponsive, slow to load, and lack the tools they need to thrive.
 The main issues people have with Godaddy are the following.

 – Expensive renewals and add-ons

-– Slow server speeds and website loading times
+– Slow server speeds result in poor website loading times and negative SEO impact

 – Friendly but useless customer support